 Some programs include opportunities for students to conduct independent travel in their host location.
-It is up to the leader to establish rules for independent travel.
-Students should travel in groups and carry at least one mobile phone with each group if possible.
+Students should travel in groups and carry at least one mobile phone with each group.
 You must receive and keep track of all student itineraries for independent travel in the event that a travel complication or emergency arises.
-Students should also be notified ahead of time which expenses they will cover during their independent travel component.
 Typically, students will use their stipend to cover costs during this portion.